Asduveneck/Learning-Stuff/D3/Mastering_data_viz_course/Summary_stuff/Sect_05/lec_39_intro_to_make_dynamic.md

 we'll add an update function that lets us switch between data, then update it to a scatterplot.

-We should be comfortable with the s3 pattern by the time we're done.
+We should be comfortable with the d3 pattern by the time we're done.

+We'll recreate a famous viz, the gapminder project, to showcase our knowledge of d3.